Viet D. Dinh

 Viet D. Dinh (Đinh Đồng Phụng Việt; born February 22, 1968) is a Vietnamese-born American legal scholar who is on the board of Strategic Education.
-He is also the Chief Legal and Policy Officer of Fox Corporation where he leads all legal, government and regulatory and government affairs.
+He was also the Chief Legal and Policy Officer of Fox Corporation where he leads all legal, government and regulatory and government affairs.
 He served as an Assistant Attorney General of the United States from 2001 to 2003, under the presidency of George W. Bush.
 Previously, Dinh was a partner at two leading law firms, Kirkland & Ellis LLP and Bancroft PLLC, the latter of which he founded.
 Born in Saigon, in former South Vietnam, he was a major contributor to the Patriot Act and is a former member of the Board of Directors of News Corporation.

 Early life and education

 Dinh was born in Saigon, South Vietnam.
 He and his family emigrated to the United States in 1978, three years after Vietnam had fully embraced communism.
 They initially settled in Portland, Oregon, but moved to Fullerton, California, two years later.
 Dinh joined the restarted debate team at Fullerton Union High School under coaches Gary Reed and Jacqueline Reedy as a senior, who encouraged him to apply to Harvard University.

 Dinh graduated magna cum laude from Harvard University in 1990 with a B.A. in government and economics.
 While at Harvard, he was a member of the Phoenix S.K.
 Club.
 He then attended Harvard Law School, where he was a Class Marshal, an Olin Research Fellow in Law and Economics, and Bluebook editor of the Harvard Law Review.
 He received his Juris Doctor (J.D.) magna cum laude in 1993.